SolaceLabs/pubsubplus-cf-dev/bin/README.md

 ### Service Broker Scripts

 * installServiceBroker.sh
-  * Installs the service broker in PCFDev.
+  * Installs the service broker in PCFDev using the bosh deploy-all errand.
     * Provisions a mysql database for the service broker.
     * Add solace-messaging as a service.

 * uninstallServiceBroker.sh
   * The exact opposite of `installServiceBroker.sh`.